foxsen/qemu-loongarch-runenv/README.md

 Only a few of LS7A1000's functions are implemented:

 * interrupt controller, include io-apic and PCIE msi
-    - but the interrupt source connection is different, table 5-1 is useless.
+    - but the interrupt source connection is different, not everything work as manual
+    - see the section 'interrupt hierarchy' for more information
 * PCIE controller(only a standard model is implemented)
     - pcie config space map at physical address range 0x2000-0000 to 0x27ff-ffff
     - pcie memory mapped at 0x4000-0000 to 0x7fff-ffff